chadlabs/nextcloud-docker-sftp/README.md

 # nextcloud-docker-sftp
- nextcloud docker image with sftp client added for use with "external storages"
+ The nextcloud docker image with sftp client added for use with "external storages".
+The project currently supports only the fpm image.

+ This can be used with the onlyoffice integration with nextcloud.